Skip Navigation

 Cost: free to OU students

-Camp Jump Start is a multi-day writing camp for graduate students in the beginning stages of their thesis or dissertation writing process.
+Camp Jump Start is a year-long program that begins with a multi-day writing camp for graduate students in the beginning stages of their thesis or dissertation writing process.
 This camp includes dedicated writing time, opportunities for feedback, and presentations on setting SMART goals, understanding the thesis or dissertation as a genre, managing writing anxiety, effective task management, program management systems, and effective library searches.

 Registration required.